vldmrkl/blog/content/posts/2018-11-11--creating-awesome-animations-in-ios-apps-with-lottie/index.md

 You can also find ready-to-use animations on <a href="https://lottiefiles.com/" target="_blank" rel="noopener noreferrer">LottieFiles</a>.
 For this tutorial, I am going to use a <a href="https://www.lottiefiles.com/2523-loading/" target="_blank" rel="noopener noreferrer">nice animation</a> I found there:
 <img src="1.gif" />

 Now, let’s use Lottie and integrate the animation above into the iOS app.
-It should take you less than 3 minutes!
+It should take you less than 3 minutes!<br />
-_1._ Create a single-view iOS application in Xcode.
+_1._ Create a single-view iOS application in Xcode.<br />
-_2._ Install Lottie into your project.
+_2._ Install Lottie into your project.<br />

 ### Cocoapods
 Add Lottie dependency to the podfile: `pod 'lottie-ios'`.
 Then, run `pod install`.